 One of the best sources of iron, protein, and several other nutrients is beef liver, giving your dog the ultimate nutrition boost.
 Many dog treats contain liver since it’s so nutrient-dense, but you can also opt to feed fresh liver as well.
 It’s a great alternative to fish-based iron sources, which can cause your dog’s breath to stink like fish.
-However, too much liver can cause hypervitaminosis A since liver is very rich in Vitamin A. Take heed when feeding more than 5% of your dog’s diet with liver to help prevent it from happening.
+However, too much liver can cause hypervitaminosis A since liver is very rich in vitamin A. Take heed when feeding more than 5% of your dog’s diet with liver to help prevent this from happening.

 3. Egg Yolk

 Serving Size for Dogs: No more than 1 egg yolk a day for large dogs, ½ yolk for medium dogs, and ¼ yolk for small dogs.
 Consult with your veterinarian to make sure it is a good option as an iron source.